AntoineDao/api/web/description.md

 The first step for creating a simulation is to
 [submit your model](/#operation/create_model).
 A model includes geometry and related metadata for that geometry.
-It can be translated to analysis models that can be used by engines such as Radiance, OpenStudio or EnergyPlus.
+It can be translated to analysis models that can be used by engines such as Radiance, OpenStudio/ EnergyPlus.

-Pollination supports two different model schema.
+Pollination supports two different model schemas.
 See [this link](/#operation/create_model) for detailed schemas side by side.

 1. `Model`: Also known as `PollinationModel` is what Pollination uses under the hood.
 It is designed to be efficient for storing and access but it is not necessarily easy to create for models with openings/ apertures (see `vertices_ext` under `ModelFace`).
-If you can create a `PollinationModel` from your client side you make us and our severs very happy!
+If you can create a `PollinationModel` from your client side that will save us from translating the model which will make us and our severs very happy!
 If you can't we can still be friends.
-Just use `FaceByFaceModel`!
+Just use `FaceByFaceModel` and Pollination translates it to a `PollinationModel`!

 2. `FaceByFaceModel`: Face-by-face model provides a workflow to create a model by sending a list of faces.
 Each face can be a `Face`, `PolyFace` or a `ShadeFace`.